DIY Pull-Out Shelves: The Ultimate Kitchen Upgrade!

 After the plywood used for the custom pull-out shelves was cut to size, I wanted to see how they fit within the routed-out frame pieces; they fit perfectly!
 So, I put wood glue in each of the troughs within each edge piece and then brad nailed the edges onto the sides of the plywood.

-Attaching the DIY Cabinet Pull-Out Shelves to the Drawer Slides
+Step 6: Attaching the DIY Cabinet Pull-Out Shelving to the Drawer Slides

 Once the drawers were put together, I brought them inside and had to attach them to the drawer slides.
 To attach them, I cut four 2×4 supports long enough to help support the drawers while I used my laser level to ensure they were sitting evenly.